 A good executive summary is one of the most crucial sections of your plan—it’s also the last section you should write.

 The executive summary’s purpose is to distill everything that follows and give time-crunched reviewers (e.g., potential investors) a high-level overview of your business that persuades them to read further.
 Again, it’s a summary, so highlight the key points you’ve uncovered while writing your plan.
-If you’re writing for your own planning purposes, you can skip the summary altogether—although you might want to give it a try anyways, just for practice.
+If you’re writing for your own planning purposes, you can skip the summary altogether—although you might want to give it a try anyway, just for practice.

 An executive summary shouldn’t exceed one page.
 Admittedly, that space constraint can make squeezing in all of the salient information a bit stressful—but it’s not impossible.
 Here’s what your business plan’s executive summary should include: